Part 6TestingInsulation ResistanceTroubleshooting

 For the exam, the key figures to remember are:

-In practice, a healthy domestic circuit should read well above 1.0 MΩ — typically 200 MΩ or higher.
+Key Insight: In practice, a healthy domestic circuit should read well above 1.0 MΩ — typically 200 MΩ or higher.
 If you’re getting readings between 1 and 2 MΩ, the circuit technically passes but should be investigated, as this suggests deteriorating insulation.

 The Three Test Connections

 The IR test must be carried out between all combinations of live conductors and earth.
-The circuit must be dead and isolated before testing.

 Insulation resistance test connections